sr99622/libonvif/README.md

     PTZ:

         Settings pertain to preset selections or current camera position.
-The arrow keys, Zoom In and Zoom out control the postion and zoom.
+The arrow keys, Zoom In and Zoom out control the position and zoom.
 The numbered buttons on the left correspond to preset positions.
 The blank text box may be used to address presets numbered higher than 5.
         To set a preset, position the camera, then check Set Preset, then click the numbered preset button.